bbolli/plagg/README.md

 ### 2.1.
 Synopsis

-    plagg -fnvVh [-d newsdir] [opmlfile [nickname ...]]
+    plagg -fFnvVh [-d newsdir] [opmlfile [nickname ...]]

 ### 2.2.
 Options

 * -f: Don't write the entry footers.
 Use this option if your blosxom template includes a footer.
+* -F: Run `plagg` for a single feed whose URL is _opmlfile_.
+One _nickname_ is mandatory and indicates the name of the folder within _newsdir_ where the entries get written.
 * -n: Write a file _newsdir_/`Latest.txt` that contains the new entries.
 * -v: Be verbose.
 May be repeated for additional effect.
 * -V: Display version information and exit.
 * -h: Display usage information and exit.
 * -d _newsdir_: The destination directory in subdirectories of which the news items are stored.
 This should be inside your blosxom data directory so that blosxom can find and display the items.

 ### 2.3.
 Arguments

-opmlfile: The OPML file containing the feeds to read and generate news items from.
+* _opmlfile_: The OPML file containing the feeds to read and generate news items from, or the feed URL if the `-F` option was given.
-nickname: If given, updates only the feeds with the given nicknames (ignoring their `hours` attribute), otherwise updates all feeds.
+* _nickname_: If given, updates only the feeds with the given nicknames (ignoring their `hours` attribute), otherwise updates all feeds.
+If `-F` was give, the name of the feed.

 The default arguments for _opmlfile_ and _destdir_ can be set in the `plagg` script.